LalatenduMohanty/contrib-stats/ROADMAP.md

 ---

-## Priority Features for v0.2.0
+## Priority Features for v1.3.0

-Based on user request, prioritize these for the next release:
+Based on user requests, prioritize these for the next release:

 1. **PRs per author** - Who sent the most PRs
 2. **PRs merged per day/week** - Merge velocity